Andreessen Horowitz

 Seed Round in 2019

-Lunchclub is an AI-driven platform that facilitates introductions for one-on-one meetings, including lunch and coffee encounters.
-Founded in 2018 by Vladimir Novakovski, Hayley Leibson, and Scott Wu, the company is headquartered in San Francisco, California.
-By leveraging artificial intelligence, Lunchclub connects individuals seeking to establish professional relationships, such as finding business partners, team members, or investors.
-The platform enables users to make strategic connections that can help them achieve their goals and advance their professional endeavors.
+Lunchclub is an AI-driven platform founded in 2018 by Vladimir Novakovski, Hayley Leibson, and Scott Wu, headquartered in San Francisco, California.
+The company specializes in facilitating introductions for one-on-one meetings, whether for lunch, coffee, or video calls.
+Its service aims to connect individuals seeking future business partners, team members, or investors, enabling users to make strategic connections that can help them achieve their professional goals.
+By leveraging artificial intelligence, Lunchclub enhances networking opportunities, allowing clients to support one another in their endeavors.

 Forward Networks